akameco/babel-plugin-react-intl-auto/readme.md

 Type: `string | boolean` <br>
 Default: `''`

-if removePrefix `true`, no file path prefix is included in the id.
+if `removePrefix` is `true`, no file path prefix is included in the id.

 #### filebase
 Type: `boolean` <br>
 Default: `false`

-if fileBase `true`, Generate id with filename.
+if `filebase` is `true`, generate id with filename.

 #### includeExportName
 Type: `boolean | 'all'` <br>
 Default: `false`

-if includeExportName is `true`, adds named exports as part of the id.
+if `includeExportName` is `true`, adds named exports as part of the id.
 Example:

 ```js
 // before